rossaddison/yii2-house2house/README.md

 **Allowing a manager to do their own 'Works' installation**

 All managers with Mdb roles can do their own migration of the frontend database if you give them the **Migrate Works Database** permission.
 This permission is linked to the installer module and can be accessed by typing 'installer/installer' in the browser.
 By default nobody has this permission for security reasons.
 The administrator will have to access individual databases one at a time in order to use the installer.
-The administrator will not need it for database 'db' because installation would have been done by the console/command prompt/putty etc in order to get the RBAC GUI.
+The administrator will not need it for database 'db' because installation would have been done by the console/command prompt/putty etc in order to get the RBAC GUI running the migrate-db-namespaced command.
+So the installer is intended for managers and not administrators so that they can install their own databases.

 **Allowing a manager to do their own 'Works' backup**

+The Works tables are all those tables given to managers of each individual database.
+Managers do not have access to database db.
 All managers with Mdb roles can do their own backup of their separate frontend database/division/unit eg. db1 if you give the **Backup database** permission to the eg. Mdb1 role for the Manager of db1.
-The backup module can be accessed by typing 'backuper/backuper' in the browser.
+The backup module can be accessed by typing 'backuper/backuper' in the browser or by clicking on the Backup Database button.
 Only those who inherit the 'admin' or 'support' role will have access to the software via the controller and the frontend/views/layouts/main.php.

-The **admin** will have to assign the **'Backup Database'** permission to the **role** admin in order to backup their mySql db database.
+The **admin** will have to give the **'Backup Database'** permission to the **role** admin in order to backup their mySql db database.

 The backup module makes use of the **very popular ifsnop mySql** module.
 See https://packagist.org/packages/ifsnop/mysqldump-php.